 Lesions start as small, dark, dry flecks that soon spread into dark circular or oval areas.
-Early blight lesions may have a bull’s eye appearance, with alternating rings of raise and depressed tissues.
-Sometimes, these ring groupings are surrounded by a green-yellow ring.
+Early blight lesions may have a bull’s eye appearance, with alternating rings of raised and depressed tissues.
+Sometimes these ring groupings are surrounded by a green-yellow ring.
 As these lesions spread, leaves may die but remain attached to the plant.
-Tubers are covered in spots similar to leaves, but the flesh below the spots is usually brown, dry, leathery or corky when potatoes are cut open.
+Tubers are covered in spots similar to leaves, but the flesh below the spots is usually brown, dry, leathery, or corky when potatoes are cut open.

 Potato Late Blight

 Potato late blight is one of the most serious diseases of potatoes, caused by the fungus Phytophthora infestans, and the disease that single-handedly caused the Irish Potato Famine of the 1840s.
-Late blight spores germinate at humidity levels above 90 percent and temperatures between 50 and 78 F. (10-26 C,), but grows explosively at the cooler end of the range.
+Late blight spores germinate at humidity levels above 90 percent and temperatures between 50 and 78 degrees F. (10-26 C.) but grow explosively at the cooler end of the range.
 This disease is often seen in early fall, toward the end of the growing season.

 Blight Control in Potatoes

 When blight is present in your garden it can be difficult or impossible to kill entirely.
 However, if you increase the circulation around your plants and carefully water only when needed and only at the base of your plants, you may be able to slow the infection significantly.
 Pick off any diseased leaves carefully and provide additional nitrogen and low levels of phosphorus to help potato plants recover.

 Fungicides can be used if the disease is severe, but azoxystrobin, chlorothalonil, mancozeb, and pyraclostrobin may require multiple applications to destroy the fungus completely.
 Most of these chemicals must be discontinued two weeks before harvest, but pyraclostrobin can safely be used up to three days before harvest begins.